Vídeo: Coletivo Coletores

 By the time Lanchonete.org reached its five-year mark, we had a momentum that could not easily stop on December 31, 2017.
-Indeed at this point we had some activities–the Neighborhood Museum, Monday Lunches, a forthcoming ‘open course’ on local power and a community space to redesign with partners inside and outside the community–that deserved completion.
-There were also some additional artists and makers who we wanted to host be ‘disassembling’ the platform.
+Indeed at this point we had some activities–the Neighborhood Museum, Monday Lunches, an open course on Local Power with Escola da Cidade and a community space to redesign with partners inside and outside the community–that deserved completion.
+There were also some additional artists and makers who we wanted to host while also ‘disassembling’ the platform.
 Basically we had a few more things we wanted to do as a group.
-One might even argue that the ‘closing year’ was an important time to have a final cohort of residents in as much our guests–international and local–helped us to compound ideas and avoid groupthink on consistent basis over the duration of the project.
+One might even argue that the ‘post-planning cycle’ was an important time to have a final cohort of residents in as much our guests–international and local–helped us to compound ideas and avoid groupthink on consistent basis over the duration of the project.

 Visits, residencies, encounters:

 Charrette With KTH Royal Institute of Technology of Stockholm

 Visit to the 9 de Julho Occupation with KTH Royal Institute of Technology and Akinbode Akinbiyi

 Examining African Migration in São Paulo’s Centro, Walking with Akinbode Akinbiyi (and KTH)

 Open Engagement conference at the Queens Museum (Outbound: NYC)